FTi130/milano-cortina-schedule/README.md

 Hosted on Netlify [here](https://milano-cortina-2026.netlify.app/)

+We developed two interconnected studies for upcoming Olympic Games.
+At first, we conducted a transport and demand analysis needed for a fleet estimation and public transport planning during the Games and its conversion into a modern system after.
+Secondly, the analysis of Hydrogen Public Transport approaches is provided.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).